TheThinkingHome/device_sentinel/README.md

 - Enable Signals, Enable Last Seen, Enable Battery: three buttons, one per diagnostic kind, each turning on the entities that integrations ship disabled, respecting anything a user disabled personally.
 A fourth button, Regenerate Reports, judges every device and rewrites both report files on demand.
 - Exclusions on a priority ladder (integration, label, device), with pickers populated from what was actually detected, and per-section lists beside the global one.
 Device Sentinel judges devices, not entities, so there is no per-entity exclude; a label on an entity still keeps it from feeding its device.
 Exclusion suppresses judgment, not observation: an excluded device keeps learning, so undoing costs nothing.
 - Detects frozen, unavailable, unknown, and never-reported devices at the device level, any entity's activity vouching for its siblings.
 Each freeze window is armed per device from its own learned rhythm plus a grace margin set by two sliders.
 A device silent past its window while wearing a stale value is frozen; a device whose live entities all read unavailable or unknown is that; a device that has produced nothing at all for 48 hours since install is never-reported.
 The verdict survives a reboot (measured from the stored clock) and clears the instant the device reports.
 Device: Frozen counts what is down, each row carrying its category and how long it has been down.
+- Gathers every detection into one problem list, a standard Home Assistant to-do entity, so there is a single place to see what is wrong now.
+A device appears the moment any detection flags it and is deleted the moment the last one clears; a device with two problems shows as one line, name first, carrying both.
+Checking the box acknowledges a problem: it stays listed, keeps updating, survives reboots checked, and stays silent to the notifications coming next, until it recovers on its own.
+Open items sort alphabetically, acknowledged items in the order you checked them.
 - Writes two human-readable diagnostic files nightly: the learned-rhythms table (alphabetical, with each device's integration and exclusion status) and a one-row-per-device classification table showing whether each device is watched or set aside, and why any is excluded from judgment.
 The down-devices summary leads the first file, stamped with when it was taken.

 ## What is coming

 - The signal forensics trail: the last signal readings before a device went dark attached to its alert, 40, 32, 24, gone tells you the link died; 200, 201, 200 tells you to look elsewhere.
 The rule is specified; the trail is the next signal step.
 - A battery discharge-velocity flag: catching a cell dropping fast before it reaches the threshold, from the daily-level history already being recorded.
-- The engines behind the problem list and the notification settings, both already built and waiting: the checkbox as the acknowledgment, recovery deleting the item, notifications about additions only, quiet hours, and high priority piercing them for the freezer at 3 AM.
+- The notification engine behind the settings already built and waiting: pushes about additions to the problem list only, quiet hours, and high priority piercing them for the freezer at 3 AM.
+The list is the single source of truth it watches.

 ## Documentation